 To get the most out of your ketogenic diet, you must always go for healthier alternatives.
 Keto doesn’t mean loading up on unhealthy trans and saturated fats.

-Other health fat sources include olive oil and seeds.
+Other healthy fat sources include olive oil and seeds.
 Although the keto diet is largely fat, it is vital to prioritize healthy fats over less nutritious options like bacon, sausage, red meat, and fried cheeses.

 Select High Fiber Foods